-5. A buffer yard at least 50 feet wide must be provided on the site in all instances where the site adjoins a residential zone.
-The buffer yard shall be naturally landscaped, have no impervious cover and shall not be used for building, parking, loading or storage purposes.
-Screening shall be provided for the length of the buffer yard in accordance with § 22-721 of the Subdivision and Land Development Ordinance [Chapter 22].
+- 1. Access shall be via an urban major arterial or collector road as identified in the Dover Township Comprehensive Plan. - 2.
+A buffer yard at least 100 feet wide must be located on the terminal site where the site adjoins a residential district.
+The buffer yard shall be naturally landscaped, have no impervious cover and shall not be used for parking, building, loading, or storage purposes.
+A screen shall be provided the length of the buffer yard adjacent to an existing residential use or district in accordance with § 22-721 of the Dover Township Subdivision and Land Development Ordinance.
+[Chapter 22]. - 3.
+Storage of materials shall conform to all applicable State and Federal regulations. - 4.
+Satisfactory provision shall be made to minimize harmful or unpleasant effects such as noise, odors, smoke, fumes, glare and vibration. - 5.
+Illumination shall be in accordance with § 27-509 of this Chapter. - 6.
+Accessory maintenance facilities shall follow the requirements of Vehicle Sales, Service, Repair and/or Body Shop.